Grip, Hold, and Stance

 Gun hand: The hand attached to the finger that pulls the trigger.
 Usually, but not always, your “strong,” or dominant, hand.

 Sighted fire: Aligning the pistol with the target using the sights.
 Happens most of the time on the range, but only rarely in an actual fight, for multiple reasons.
-Essential at longer ranges, when the target is small (for example, ankles under a car), or in some hostage situations.
+Sighted fire is essential at longer ranges, when the target is small (for example, ankles under a car), or in some hostage situations.

 Stance: What your feet, legs, and torso are doing when you shoot.
 When most people say the word “stance,” though, they often use it to include aspects of hold and grip as well.